Julia Donovan Darlow

-Julia Donovan Darlow, J.D. is a Michigan attorney and a Regent Emerita of the University of Michigan Board of Regents.
+Julia Donovan Darlow is an American attorney who is a Regent Emerita of the University of Michigan Board of Regents.

-Education and career
+Education

-Darlow earned her J.D. in 1971 from Wayne State University School of Law.
-She had previously earned a B. A. in history from Vassar College in 1963.
+Darlow earned her J.D. in 1971 from Wayne State University Law School.
+She had previously earned an A.B. in history from Vassar College in 1963.

+Career

-She practiced law for 36 years, first with Dickinson Wright PLLC in Detroit from 1971-2004, focusing on international and domestic business transactions and corporate governance and then with Varnum, Riddering, Schmidt & Howlett LLP in Novi, Michigan from 2005-2007, focusing on nonprofit law.
+Darlow practiced law with the law firm Dickinson Wright in Detroit from 1971 to 2004, focusing on international and domestic business transactions and corporate governance, and then with Varnum, Riddering, Schmidt & Howlett LLP in Novi, Michigan from 2005 to 2007, focusing on nonprofit law.
 She taught as adjunct professor at Wayne State University Law School in 1976 and 1996.
 Darlow’s many achievements have included serving as: